rbatis/rbatis.io/docs/en/README.md

 ```

-# CRUDEnable
+# CRUDTable

-> CRUDEnable An interface is a Trait that helps define the table structure, and it provides the following methods
+> CRUDTable An interface is a Trait that helps define the table structure, and it provides the following methods

 * IdType (The id field type corresponding to the struct must be declared)
 * id_name() The name of the primary key ID (non-mandatory, default ID)